KStateMachine/kstatemachine/README.md

 * [Export state machine](https://github.com/nsk90/kstatemachine/wiki#export) structure
   to [PlantUML](https://plantuml.com/);
 * Built-in [logging](https://github.com/nsk90/kstatemachine/wiki#logging) support
+* Well tested.
+All features are covered by tests.

 _The library is currently in a development phase.
 You are welcome to propose useful features._